The Bankrate promise

 Foreign transaction fee winner: Tie

-Neither card wins here since both charge a 3 percent foreign transaction fee on purchases made while traveling overseas.
+Neither card wins here since both charge a 3 percent foreign currency conversion fee on purchases made while traveling overseas.

 Intro APR winner: Wells Fargo Reflect

-The Reflect includes a generous 0 percent intro APR for 21 months from account opening on purchases and qualifying balance transfers (then a variable APR of 17.99 percent to 29.99 percent).
-Compared to other top 0 percent intro APR cards, this is a significant amount of time on its own –one of the longest intro periods currently offered.
+Compared to other top 0 percent intro APR cards, this is a significant amount of time on its own — one of the longest intro periods currently offered.
 This gives you even more time and flexibility to pay for large purchases over time or pay down debt without incurring hefty interest charges.

-The Reflect wins in this category, but the Active Cash’s introductory offer should not be overlooked.
-With this card, you’ll receive a 0 percent intro APR on purchases and qualifying balance transfers for the first 15 months from account opening (then a variable APR of 19.99 percent, 24.99 percent, or 29.99 percent), which is still helpful for paying off large purchases or paying down credit card debt.
+The Wells Fargo Reflect wins in this category, but the Wells Fargo Active Cash’s intro APR offer should not be overlooked.
+With this card, you’ll receive a 0 percent intro APR on purchases and qualifying balance transfers for the first 15 months from account opening (then a variable APR of 20.24 percent, 25.24 percent or 29.99 percent), which is still helpful for paying off large purchases or paying down credit card debt.

 Which card earns more?

-When comparing credit cards, it helps to consider your personal spending needs.
-We’ll take a look at an example of how one might use either card to make a $1,000 purchase within the first month of account opening.
+We’ll take a look at an example of how one might use either card to make $1,000 in purchases.

-With the Active Cash, the same $1,000 purchase will earn a flat 2 percent cash rewards back, which is equal to $20 in rewards.
-Plus, since the purchase was within the first three months of account opening, you’ll earn the $200 cash rewards welcome offer.
-You’ll also still have a generous 0 percent intro APR period for 15 months that you can take advantage of.
-After that 15 months is up, any remaining balance will be subject to a variable APR of 19.99 percent, 24.99 percent, or 29.99 percent.
+With the Wells Fargo Active Cash, the same $1,000 in purchases will earn a flat 2 percent cash rewards back, which is equal to $20 in cash rewards.
+If you make at least $500 worth of purchases within the first three months of account opening, you’ll earn the $200 cash rewards welcome offer.

 Why should you get the Wells Fargo Reflect?